MagnusBeng2/dtu_mlops_group_61/reports/README.md

 We utilized two major branches in this project, main, which we used as the developer branch, and the safe branch, which we updated with working versions of the repository.
 This ensured that we kept the number of branches to a minimum, while still having flexibility and allowing for better error-handling.

 For this project, we did not implement branch protection rules.
-In retrospect, it would be most advantageous to establish rules inside the GitHub repository, making sure that push and merge requests do not override the wrong files.
+In retrospect, it would have been most advantageous to establish branch protection rules inside the GitHub repository, making sure that push and merge requests did not override the wrong files.
 However, we believed it would add additional complexity to project and since we were only 4 group members, we decided not using them.
 All group members made the pledge to ensure to pull new updates before pushing, ensuring an up-to-date local repository and no merge conflicts.

-That being said, it is definitely best practice to construct branch protection rules in one's repository, especially when many developers work on it.
+That being said, it is definitely the best practice to construct branch protection rules in one's repository, especially when many developers work on it.
 For future projects, it would be best to include branch protection rules early on.

 ### Question 10